Civics, American Government, and Political Science Educational Resources | Student Handouts

 An understanding of government and civics facilitates productive civic discourse and debate.
 It encourages civil and respectful discussions about differing political opinions, fostering a culture of dialogue and compromise.

-Understanding American government and civics also helps students appreciate the United States' role in the global community.
+Understanding the workings of the American government also helps students appreciate the United States' role in the global community.
 It fosters an understanding of international relations, diplomacy, and global issues.